What makes our medical volunteer opportunities for high school students special?

 I learned so many things within the clinic and during our workshop lessons.
 Things like how to stitch, what type of stitches to use, and how to give injections, which we did on a piece of fruit and a pig leg.”

 Want to shadow doctors and gain practical medical experience?

 2. Assist doctors and nurses on outreaches to improve access to healthcare

-Many of the communities in which we work don’t have the necessary funds or transport to seek medical care.
+Many of the communities where we work don’t have the funds or transport to seek medical care.
 Without regular screening, illness could go undetected until symptoms become severe.

 With all the information you’ll gather, doctors can refer patients to seek further treatment.

 "My favourite part of my medical placement was the ability to talk to the doctors; whether it was explaining a patient’s situation, or helping me to figure out how to do the perfect stitch.

 - Kaylie E, Medicine High School Special in Argentina

 Looking to gain skills alongside top medical professionals?

 3. Participate in awareness campaigns to spread the word about disease prevention and more